-425 | Street, NW Suite 701 Washington, DC 20001 ph: 202-220-3700 www.medpac.gov
+425 I Street, NW Suite 701 Washington, DC 20001 ph: 202-220-3700 www.medpac.gov

-(ASCs).
+Medicare covers surgical procedures provided in freestanding or hospitaloperated ambulatory surgical centers (ASCs).
 ASCs are distinct facilities that furnish ambulatory surgery.
 Medicare covers surgical procedures in ASCs that do not pose a significant safety risk when performed in an ASC and do not require an overnight stay.
 CMS updates the list of approved procedures annually.
-The most common ASC procedures in 2020 were cataract removal with lens insertion, upper gastrointestinal endoscopy, colonoscopy, and nerve procedures.
-Medicare payments to ASCs were \$4.9 billion in 2020, including both program spending and beneficiary cost sharing.
-Medicare pays for facility services provided provided in freestanding or hospitaloperated ambulatory surgical centers
+The most common ASC procedures in 2021 were cataract removal with lens insertion, upper gastrointestinal endoscopy, colonoscopy, and nerve procedures.
+Medicare payments to ASCs were \$5.7 billion in 2021, including both program spending and beneficiary cost sharing.